The Mountain Goats: History

-1991-1995: Early years
+1991–1995: Early years

 The band's name is a reference to the Screamin' Jay Hawkins song "Yellow Coat".
 Darnielle released his first recording as the Mountain Goats (Taboo VI: The Homecoming, on Shrimper Records) in 1991.
 Many of his first recordings and performances featured Darnielle accompanied by members of the all-girl reggae band the Casual Girls, who became known as the Bright Mountain Choir.
-One of this group's members, Rachel Ware, continued to accompany Darnielle on bass, both live and in studio, until 1995.
+One of this group's members, Rachel Ware, continued to accompany Darnielle on bass, both live until 1995 and studio til 1996.

 The first five years of the Mountain Goats' career saw a prolific output of songs on cassette, vinyl and CD.
 These releases spanned multiple labels and countries of origin, often released in limited numbers.
 The focus of the Mountain Goats project was the urgency of writing.
 Songs not recorded adequately to tape within days of being written were often forgotten.
 Cassette releases during this time include The Hound Chronicles, Transmissions to Horace, Hot Garden Stomp, Taking the Dative, and Yam, the King of Crops.

 In 1994, the Mountain Goats released their first full-length studio album, Zopilote Machine, on Ajax Records.
 It is the band's only full album featuring the entirety of the Bright Mountain Choir.